Prize

 The Dresselhaus Prize recognizes an outstanding scientist in the areas of nanoscience or nanomaterials.
 The prize is conferred annually and includes a $10,000 stipend, a certificate citing the contributions of the recipient, and a reimbursement of up to $2,000 for travel to an APS meeting to receive the honor and deliver an invited talk.

-Nominations for the inaugural prize open on January 1, 2022 and close on the date below.
-The first Dresselhaus Prize will be conferred at the 2023 APS March Meeting.
+Nominations for the inaugural prize opened on January 1, 2022 and close on the date below.
+The first Dresselhaus Prize was conferred at the 2023 APS March Meeting.

 APS established the Dresselhaus Prize to honor the remarkable scientific career and inspiring community legacy of Mildred S. Dresselhaus.
 In 2018, the Millie Dresselhaus Fund for Science and Society was developed in close cooperation with Millie’s son, Paul Dresselhaus, and daughter, Marianne Cooper.
 The Prize was endowed in 2021, which was made possible by generous gifts from the Heising-Simons Foundation, the Gordon and Betty Moore Foundation, national laboratories, foundations, and many individuals who hope to continue Millie’s legacy.
 The Prize will be given in perpetuity to inspire the next generation of leaders in nanoscience and nanomaterials.